Core Idea

 Closing Reflection

-Humans need simple stories to navigate complex realities.
+Humans need simple stories to navigate complex realities, and institutions need clear messages to justify their existence.

 The most dangerous sentence in any field is “Everyone knows that.”
+It usually means someone stopped checking.

 Evidence Support